python-trio/trio/README.rst

      easier to get weird cases like pending cancel that gets popped, anyway)
    - IOCP
+   - possible improved robustness ("quality of implementation") ideas:
+     - if an abort callback fails, discard that task but clean up the others (instead of discarding all)
+     - if a profiler raises an exception, discard that profiler but continue
    - debugging features:
      - traceback from task
      - get all tasks (for 'top' etc.)